ikron/Neurospora_NAM_population/README.md

    - This uses the famXbams.list files to group families

 5. Genotyping family bams with GATK Unified Genotyper: file /RAD/GATKgenot.sh
-    - This genotypes the family based bam files and produces a .vcf file for the family
+    - This genotypes the family based bam files and produces a .vcf file for the family.
+These are used as input files in the next step

+6.